 Wood Roach or Cockroach?

 Finally, we have the notorious wood roaches–they certainly qualify as bugs that look like roaches.
 Are wood roaches cockroaches?
-Once again, wood roach is nothing more than a nickname given to a particular species of cockroach, the Pennsylvania wood roach.
+Once again, the wood roach is nothing more than a nickname given to a particular species of cockroach, the Pennsylvania wood roach.
 Wood roaches are so named because they favor wooded areas and piles of firewood.
 They don’t generally come into homes, like other species of roach, but they may catch an accidental ride on firewood.